 A termination for cause will (when justified) have immediate effect and terminate the employment relationship immediately.
 However, it is sometimes difficult to prove cause.

 During the notice period, an employer must continue to pay full salary as well as provide the opportunity to work, but with reasonable cause, the employer can place the employee on garden leave.
-Payment in lieu of notice is uncommon in Germany as this triggers a disadvantage to the employee when trying to claim unemployment benefits.
+Payment in lieu of notice is not permissible in Germany.
+The notice period can only be waived by signing a mutual agreement.
+However, this is uncommon in Germany, as this triggers a disadvantage to the employee when trying to claim unemployment benefits.

 There is no statutory obligation to pay any severance in the case of individual dismissal, irrespective of whether the dismissal is valid or not (although different terms apply to collective dismissals or redundancies).
-However, in practice, employers and employees usually agree on a severance payment.
+However, employees have the right to claim unfair dismissal.
+For the employer, it is often hard to prove the termination is justified and in accordance with the Dismissal Protection Act.
+So, in practice, employers and employees usually agree on a severance payment.
 Severances are usually calculated based on the formula of half a month’s salary per year of employment, but often the calculation of the severance payment depends on the strength of the reason for termination.

 Health Insurance Benefits and Social Security in Germany